Article

 • Shoulder belt: Across the center of the chest

-Switch to a booster seat when your child exceeds the forward-facing seat limit.
-This typically happens when your child is 4’9” in height and between the ages of nine and 12.
+When your child exceeds the forward-facing seat limit - typically happens when your child is 4'9".

 • Lap belt: Snug across upper thighs, but below their hips